Linda Sarhan has been a freelance writer and researcher for 20+ years and has a B.A. in English and creative writing.

 Most people simply pull out the mascara wand and with one or several swipes upward they apply the mascara.
 Many also become frustrated because they don’t have the glamorous lashes advertised and often deal with clumpy lashes.
 Here is how to apply mascara properly and reduce clumpy, not so glamorous, lashes.

-2. Wiggle, wiggle.
+- Wiggle, wiggle.
 Take the mascara wand and start at the base of the lashes.
-Now wiggle the wand sided to side working your way up to the tips.
-Remember: If you dip the mascara wand back in the tube, be sure to wipe the excess mascara off the wand.
+Now wiggle the wand side to side working your way up to the tips.
+Remember, if you dip the mascara wand back in the tube, be sure to wipe the excess mascara off the wand.

-4. Go verticle.
+- Go verticle.
 For the bottom lashes, you should use the wand vertically to add just an accent of mascara.
-Do not over do it on the bottom lashes.
+Do not overdo it on the bottom lashes.

 Some people seem to think the more mascara they use the more volume their lashes will have.
-WRONG!
-Continuing to add more and more coats of mascara can create a heavy clump effect that is quite the opposite of volume lashes.
+Wrong!
+Continuing to add more and more coats of mascara can create a heavy clump effect that is quite the opposite of voluminous lashes.

 8. Not Removing Mascara Before Sleeping